Welcome to McColl McLaughlin Medical Practice

 This page will be updated regularly.

-If you've developed a continuous cough, fever/high temp or loss of taste/smell in the last 7 days, stay at home for 14 days from the day your symptoms started.
-Patients with coronavirus symptoms are asked to phone NHS 24 (111) if symptoms are severe or do not improve after 7 days.
+If you've developed a continuous cough, fever/high temp or loss of taste/smell in the last 7 days, stay at home for 10 days from the day your symptoms started.
+Patients with coronavirus symptoms are asked to phone NHS 24 (111) out with normal hours if symptoms are severe or do not improve after 7 days.
 PLEASE DO NOT COME TO THE GP SURGERY.

 We would like to thank our patients for the high level of patience they have shown for the major changes made to our practice systems in order to appropriately respond to the current coronavirus pandemic.
 A summary of these changes and further information on coronavirus is detailed below: